semi-ding/dash-wallet/README.md

-# dash-wallet (V1 ready)
+# dash-wallet
-Spring Boot based 2-of-3 multisig wallet implementation for DASH.
+Spring Boot based 2-of-3 multisig multi-user wallet and payment implementation for DASH.
 If you want to support the project, please donate to the following DASH address: XgRHmsDYQ64co2EuV93pUsM86Pa4PGzQkF

 ## Dashj-BLS lib
 libdashjbls.so is in etc folder, copy it to folder in path or set java.library.path pointing to it.